Henry Bright (MP)

 Elected MP for Bristol in 1820 as a Whig in the West India Interest, Bright generally opposed the Tory government of Lord Liverpool.
 However, he was mindful of constituency considerations, and in May 1820 supported the Western Union Canal bill as "eminently advantageous".
+The 'chairing' ceremony to celebrate his election was one of the most extravagant ever recorded in the United Kingdom, with Bright carried on an elaborate float as part of huge procession.

 The Slave Trade Act 1807 had outlawed the slave trade in the British Empire, but had not abolished slavery.
 The attitude of Bright's constituents in Bristol is characterised by an anonymous pamphlet letter addressed to Bright in 1823, which argued against the immediate abolition of slavery.
 Bright was a member of the West India Committee, and of a committee formed in 1823 to resist moves towards emancipation.
 He complained of "gross exaggerations" in the Southwark anti-slavery petition.
 After the Slavery Abolition Act 1833, in 1836, Bright collected slave compensation for Edward Smith of the Haughton Pen Estate in Saint Elizabeth Parish, Jamaica.

 He was re-elected in 1826 but stood down in 1830, being "tired of it and the expense".

 He succeeded to his father's estates in Herefordshire and Hampshire in 1840, inheriting also a one-fifth share of the Jamaican property and a one-seventh share of the residue.
 Bright died on 26 March 1869.